NREL/ochre_gym/README.md

 ```

 The `ochre_gym.load()` function will handle creating the OCHRE building simulator instance using the properties, schedule, and weather files located in `ochre_gym/buildings/basic-v0`.
-Keyword arguments passed to `load` can be used to override the defaults given in the `ochre_gym/buildings/basic-v0/dwelling.toml` config file.
+Keyword arguments passed to `load` can be used to override the defaults in the `ochre_gym/buildings/defaults.toml` config file.

 ## Funding Acknowledgement